radiorabe/raar/doc/deployment.md

 ## Configuration

 The system configuration is done with environment variables that must be available to the corresponding processes.
+The variable `RAILS_ENV` must be set to `production` in all cases.

 The following environment variables may be used to configure RAAR.
 They are all read into the application in `config/secrets.yml`, except for the database settings in `config/database.yml`.